qiangsu97/Meili/README.md

 In particular, Meili provides a flexible modular programming model on the one-NIC abstraction, a parallelized and resource-efficient data-plane, and a lightweight control plane that ensures adaptive scaling and application availability.

 ## Open-sourcing Schedule
 Currently we have released our data-plane prototype of Meili.
-We have planned to open-source the following contents:
+We have planned to open-source the following contents in stage one:
 - Meili API support
-  - L4 packet/flow processing (in 2 weeks)
+  - L4 packet/flow processing (before 2023/11/14)
-  - Hardware acceleration (in 2 weeks)
+  - Hardware acceleration (before 2023/11/14)
-  - L7 socket programming (in 4 weeks)
+  - L7 socket programming (before 2023/11/28)
-  - State API support (in 4 weeks)
+  - State API support (before 2023/11/28)

 And more to be released in next stage.